haasonsaas/mac-agent/README.md

-# Mac Agent (crewAI Edition)
+# Mac Agent (crewAI Multi-Agent Edition)

-This is an intelligent agent that uses crewAI to translate your natural language requests into executable shell commands on your macOS.
+This is an intelligent agent that uses a multi-agent crewAI system to translate your natural language requests into executable shell commands on your macOS.

-It leverages a Large Language Model (LLM) to understand your intent and uses a dedicated `ShellTool` to execute commands, making it a robust and flexible automation assistant.
+It leverages a Large Language Model (LLM) to understand your intent, create a plan, and execute it, making it a robust and flexible automation assistant.

+## Architecture

+This agent uses a two-agent crew:

+1.  **Planner Agent**: Analyzes your request and creates a step-by-step plan.
+It can use a web search tool to find information.
+2.  **Executor Agent**: Takes the plan from the Planner and executes each step using a shell tool.

+This separation of concerns makes the agent more reliable and capable of handling complex, multi-step tasks.

 ## Setup